Autumn Lecture Series 2022: Human Rights

 A sequence to speak to heart, head and soul, exploring through songs and readings the great classical music of our religious heritage.

-Contemplative Prayer on Saturday 1st November 2025, with Maddie Naisbitt at South West London.
+Contemplative Prayer on Saturday 31st January 2026, with Maddie Naisbitt at Bishop’s Park, in Fulham South-West London.

 A sequence to speak to heart, head and soul, exploring through songs and readings the great classical music of our religious heritage.